 The calcium compounds in eggshells help neutralize the acidity in coffee, resulting in a smoother-tasting beverage.

-Not only will your dog love the taste, his or her coat will be healthier looking too—thanks to the fat and proteins found in eggs.
+Not only will your dog love the taste, but his or her coat will also be healthier looking too—thanks to the fat and proteins found in eggs.

-Drain a dozen eggs by using a push pin to make several small holes on top of each egg.
-Once you've made enough push-pin holes, you should be able to easily break away a portion of an egg.
-Create a large enough hole to pour paint through, then watch your kids have fun creating modern masterpieces!
+Drain a dozen eggs by using a pushpin to make several small holes on top of each egg.
+Once you’ve made enough push-pin holes, you should be able to easily break away a portion of an egg.
+Create a large enough hole to pour the paint through, then watch your kids have fun creating modern masterpieces!